nick27liberatto/nick27liberatto/README.md

 ### 💻 Current at

 - Intern at Portos do Paraná: Analysing and Collaborating with Corporative Projects.
-- Fourth Semester of a Three and a Half Years College about Information Systems.
+- Fourth Semester of a Three and a Half Years Bachelor Degree about Systems of Information.

 ### 📖 Studying about